Bipto/Nexus/README.md

 -  Intuitive API design with low-level access preserved

 # Architecture
 The project is split into multiple components including Audio, Core, Engine, Platform and RHI.
 Core contains core functionality needed by all other modules.
-Engine is the top level module and contains all of the functionality you will need to build custom applications with.
-All other modules have limited depdendencies on each other.
+Engine is the top level module and contains all of the functionality you will need to build custom applications.
+All other modules have limited dependencies on each other.
 All modules have their own src and include directories and include their own unit tests if relevant.

 # Building